 - your child has a crusted or weeping sore, especially if the sore is getting larger or spreading

 - your child is also generally unwell or has a fever

 Tests for impetigo or school sores

-Your GP will take a swab of the infected sores and send it for pathology.
-This can work out what germ is causing the impetigo infection and the antibiotic that will work best against that germ.
+Your GP will take a swab of the infected sores and send it for testing.
+This can work out what bacteria is causing the impetigo infection and the antibiotic that will work best against it.